0x0d01/catfacts/catfact.md

 - A cat will tremble or shiver when it is extreme pain.
 - A cat almost never meows at another cat, mostly just humans.
 Cats typically will spit, purr, and hiss at other cats.
 - Many cats cannot properly digest cow's milk.
 Milk and milk products give them diarrhea.
+- A cat's field of vision is about 200 degrees.
 - A cat lover is called an Ailurophilia (Greek: cat+lover).
 - There are more than 500 million domestic cats in the world, with approximately 40 recognized breeds.
 - A cat's field of vision is about 200 degrees.